 No matter the size of your business, if you’re online, you should consider taking a look at our maintenance packages.
-With prices starting as low as $1,667 a month, it’s more than worth it for the piece of mind that your site will stay online, up-to-date, and secure.
+With rates as low as $120 per hour, it’s more than worth it for the piece of mind that your site will stay online, up-to-date, and secure.

 Want to learn more?